haroohie-club/SerialLoops/README.md

 * On Linux, you will also need SDL2

 #### A Nintendo DS Emulator
 To test the game easily, you will want to have a Nintendo DS emulator installed.
 We recommend using [melonDS](https://melonds.kuribo64.net/) for its accuracy.
+If you are using the Flatpak release, melonDS comes pre-packaged with it.

 ### Download & Install
 Once you have installed any necessary prerequisites, to install Serial Loops, download the latest release for your platform from the [Releases tab](https://github.com/haroohie-club/SerialLoops/releases).